 3. Practice Good Hygiene

-Practicing good hygiene, such as washing their hands thoroughly and frequently, covering their mouths when they cough and their noses when they sneeze, and not touching their face are all simple but surprisingly effective ways nurses can protect themselves.
+Practicing good hygiene, such as washing your hands thoroughly and frequently, covering your mouth and nose when you cough or sneeze and avoiding touching your face are all simple but surprisingly effective ways you can protect yourself from disease.

 If you find yourself working in a place that is short-staffed, you can attempt to negotiate with your supervisors to make sure your schedule is not negatively affecting your ability to function productively.

 If there seems to be no way around an overly taxing schedule, be proactive and explore other nursing options.
 Remember, putting yourself at risk is counterproductive, both to your own health and that of your patients.